Audit Committee Charter

 The Committee shall consist of at least three directors, the exact number to be determined from time to time by the Board.
-All members of the Committee must be independent under the listing standards of the New York Stock Exchange (the “NYSE”) and:
+All members of the Committee must be independent under the applicable rules of the New York Stock Exchange (the “NYSE”) and:

 • each member must be able to read and understand fundamental financial statements;

-The determination of any member’s qualification to serve on the Committee, including assessments of financial literacy and accounting or related financial management expertise, shall be made by the Board consistent with the applicable requirements of the NYSE listing standards and of the SEC rules and regulations.
+The determination of any member’s qualification to serve on the Committee, including assessments of financial literacy and accounting or related financial management expertise, shall be made by the Board consistent with the applicable requirements of the NYSE rules and of the rules and regulations of the SEC.
 Each member of the Committee shall be appointed by a majority vote of the Board from among its members taking into consideration the recommendations of the Corporate Governance and Nominating Committee and shall serve until such member’s successor is duly appointed and qualified or until such member’s resignation or removal by a majority vote of the Board.

 No member of the Committee may serve simultaneously on the audit committees of more than two other public company boards, unless the Board determines that such simultaneous service would not impair such director’s ability to serve effectively on the Committee and such determination is disclosed in the Company’s annual proxy statement.